 With more than 75,000 people traveling through these normally quiet rural towns, we have a significant impact on the communities surrounding the Black Rock Desert.
-Drive slowly.
-Be courteous and patient, dress appropriately, and be respectful.
+Drive slowly, be courteous and patient, dress appropriately, and be respectful.
 We are guests here.
 Be polite and friendly to all local residents.
-Wear clothes.
-Follow posted speed limits and remember to Leave No Trace.
+Remember to Leave No Trace.

 Pyramid Lake Paiute Tribe

-Traveling from the West, South, or East to Black Rock City on Hwy 447, you will drive through the Pyramid Lake Paiute Tribe reservation.
-Please be respectful and supportive of the Pyramid Lake community.
-Speed limits are strictly enforced.
+Traveling from the West, South, or East to Black Rock City, will take you through the Pyramid Lake Paiute Tribe reservation and near the shores of Pyramid Lake.
+We urge you to be respectful and supportive of the Pyramid Lake community.
 Be courteous to Tribe members.
 Be respectful of the lake and land — they are considered sacred, and the lake is home to two types of endangered fish.
 Artifact hunting and graffiti are prohibited.

 Pyramid Lake camping & day-use